tardate/LittleArduinoProjects/BoldportClub/binco/README.md

 ## Notes

 The BINCO a binary counter that can be configured to count up or down.
-It uses Snaptron domes as buttons (on, slow/fast a,d rest).
+It uses Snaptron domes as buttons (on, slow/fast and reset).
 The heart of the counter is a 555 timer driving a 74HC4020D 14-bit Binary Counter from which 11 taps drive some nice reverse-mount LEDs.